Near North Side in Chicago in Cook County, Illinois — The American Midwest (Great Lakes)

 Erected 2011 by Catholic Charities of the Archdiocese of Chicago.

-Topics.
-This historical marker is listed in these topic lists: Charity & Public Work • Churches & Religion.
+these topic lists: Charity & Public Work • Religion & Religious Structures • Women.
 A significant historical date for this entry is August 2, 1881.

 Location.
 41° 53.73′ N, 87° 37.95′ W. Marker is in Chicago, Illinois, in Cook County.
 It is in the Near North Side.
-Marker is at the intersection of North La Salle Drive and West Superior Street, on the right when traveling north on North La Salle Drive.
+It is at the intersection of North La Salle Drive and West Superior Street, on the right when traveling north on North La Salle Drive.
 The marker is at the northwest corner of the Catholic Charities Building, facing La Salle Street.
 Touch for map.
 Marker is at or near this postal address: 721 North La Salle Drive, Chicago IL 60654, United States of America.
 Touch for directions.

 Regarding The Catholic Charities St. Vincent Center.
 This site served for 91 years as the home of what was popularly known as St. Vincent Orphanage until its closing in 1972, at which point Catholic Charities of Chicago moved in.
 According to an inscription on the corner of the building just below this sign, the building was rebuilt in 1927.